Positive Relationship Affirmations To Help You Thrive

 Many people may choose to create and use affirmations that are constructed as if what you want for your relationship is happening right now to you.
 For example: If a limiting belief you have about your relationship is: “My partner never listens to me,” you may make an affirmation that states: “My partner listens to me sometimes,” or “My partner listens to me when I ask them to”.

-How to create your own affirmations
+How to create your own affirmation

 When you choose affirmations that you can believe in, it can make them more impactful to your experience.
 A therapist can support you in determining what this may look like in your specific situation.

-Step one: Identify your needs
+Step one: Identify your needs in your affirmation

 This step generally involves choosing one thing you feel would make the biggest positive impact on your life and relationship.
 You can do this by identifying your needs — or, if you feel fulfilled, dreaming even bigger to a better reality.